tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 It's time students stopped learning about APIs and started playing with some!
 In this activity, students will go through a list of FinTech APIs and test out their functionality using Postman.
 This will give students a better understanding of what Postman is and how it should be used, and it will expose students to one of the most common tools used in the FinTech industry.

-Instruct TAs to make rounds to sure all students have Postman installed.
+Instruct TAs to make rounds to make sure all students have Postman installed.
 Postman should have been installed before the class.
 Have TAs provide assistance and troubleshooting to any students experiencing issues getting started.

 Recommend that students save their API requests in Postman, so they do not have to execute the same request continually.

-Slack out the supplemental `Postman Install Guide` to students, so they have a step-by-step process for how to install and get started.
+Slack out the supplemental [Postman Install Guide](../Supplemental/PostmanInstallGuide.md) to students, so they have a step-by-step process for how to install and get started.

 Instruct students to inform the TAs when they are finished.
 The next activity will require students to work in pairs, so everyone will need to have completed this activity before the next activity can begin.